Poland condemns Israeli fans' "murderers since 1939" banner at match against Polish club

 The banner sparked outrage as Polish officials condemned it for distorting World War II history and UEFA faces calls to act amid ongoing Poland-Israel tensions over Holocaust narratives.

-- The Israeli Embassy in Warsaw condemned the banner and expressed that such "shameful incidents do not reflect the spirit of the majority of Israeli fans."
+- The Israeli Embassy in Warsaw denounced the banner, stating that such incidents do not represent the majority of Israeli fans.

 Fans of the Israeli club Maccabi Haifa have caused riots with a banner – Polish politicians and UEFA react sharply.